1mw/glang/README.md

 Comments start with ";" and must take up a whole line.
 Example: ```; This is a comment``` Separators are "::".
 The current line is "~".
+The line after the current line is "^" (used for functions).

 Compound expressions are NOT allowed.
 Example: ```@print $v + $f``` is invalid.